-Effective January 1, 2023, each Independent Trustee receives a quarterly retainer of \$40,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of inperson attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any special meeting attended by teleconference or videoconference at which action is taken and/or materials are prepared for review.
+Effective January 1, 2024, each Independent Trustee receives a quarterly retainer of \$40,000; \$4,000 for each special meeting attended in person; \$2,500 for each special in-person meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.
 Each Independent Trustee also receives an additional annual retainer of \$5,000 for serving on any committee of the Board of Trustees.
-In addition, Ms. Rabun receives an additional annual retainer of \$35,000 for serving as Chairperson of the Board; Mr. Young receives an additional annual retainer of \$15,000 for serving as Chairperson of the Audit Committee; and Mr. Miller receives an additional annual retainer of \$15,000 for serving as Chairperson of the Nominating, Governance and Regulatory Review Committee.
+In addition, Ms. Rabun receives an additional annual retainer of \$15,000 for serving as Chairperson of the Board; Mr. Young receives an additional annual retainer of \$15,000 for serving as Chairperson of the Audit Committee; and Mr. Miller receives an additional annual retainer of \$15,000 for serving as Chairperson of the Nominating, Governance and Regulatory Review Committee.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.

-Prior to January 1, 2023, each Independent Trustee received a quarterly retainer of \$35,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of inperson attendance in accordance with SEC exemptive relief; and \$1,500 for any special meeting attended by teleconference or videoconference at which action is taken and/or materials are prepared for review.
-Ms. Rabun received an additional annual retainer of \$25,000 for serving as Chairperson of the Board; Mr. Young received an additional annual retainer of \$10,000 for serving as Chairperson of the Audit Committee; and Mr. Miller received an additional annual retainer of \$10,000 for serving as Chairperson of the Nominating, Governance and Regulatory Review Committee.
+Prior to January 1, 2024, each Independent Trustee received a quarterly retainer of \$40,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meeting attended by videoconference or teleconference at which Board action was taken and/or materials were prepared for review.